 Applicants must also apply to the College of Education for admission to the Post-Bachelor’s Teacher Certification Program.
-Admission criteria include (but are not limited to) GPA (a minimum GPA of 2.5 is required), experiences related to teaching and diversity, a written essay and demonstration of basic skills in reading, mathematics and writing using a test approved by the Michigan Department of Education (see detailed information below).
+Admission criteria include (but are not limited to) GPA (a minimum GPA of 2.5 is required), experiences related to teaching and diversity and demonstration of basic skills in reading, mathematics and writing using a test approved by the Michigan Department of Education (see "SAT Results Required for Admission" below).

 The application for admission to the teacher preparation program is completed online.